-A graduate of Georgetown University and the Yale School of Management, Mike served as a Jesuit Volunteer in Seattle.
+A graduate of Georgetown University and the Yale School of Management, Mike previously served as a Jesuit Volunteer in Seattle.

 Santiago is responsible for facilitating the lending process and managing client-facing interactions.
 He works with internal and external entities to build partnerships that address community needs and further impact.
 Originally from Colombia, Santiago also serves as an in-house resource for insight on the immigration process and the positive impact citizenship can provide.

 Santiago comes to One Percent for America from BlueHub’s foreclosure relief program, where he led a lending team in processing mortgages.

 Santiago holds a BS in Business Administration with minors in Economics and Finance from American International College.
 Although he immigrated from Colombia around the age of five, he considers himself proud to be a naturalized son of the United States of America.

 Lorraine helps guide applicants to BlueHub’s foreclosure relief program, BlueHub SUN, through the underwriting phase of the application process.
 She reviews applications for approval and determines what is needed to keep families in their homes.

 Lorraine has over 25 years’ experience in the mortgage industry.
 She began as a part time post closer at the age of 17 and worked her way through the ranks at a wide range of financial institutions, including larger banks like Wells Fargo and Citi Bank and smaller broker shops and credit unions.

 Lorraine is a board member and volunteer for Harvey’s Hope Animal Rescue, a New England-based dog rescue center.